ranaldsgift/KefinTweaks/README.md

 There is no configuration required, but if you wish to customize some of the features, there are options to do so.

+I think it's also worth mentioning that before the 1.0 release, you can expect to potentially encounter some issues or bugs.
+I try to address these as quickly as I can, and I appreciate your time for raising the issues in the first place!

 ## Table of Contents

 - [Installation](#-installation)